squidfunk/mkdocs-material/docs/insiders/changelog/index.md

 ## Material for MkDocs Insiders

+### 4.53.6 <small>April 5, 2024</small> { id="4.53.6" }

+- Ensure working directory is set for projects when using projects plugin
+- Fixed #6970: Incorrect relative paths in git submodules with projects plugin

 ### 4.53.5 <small>April 2, 2024</small> { id="4.53.5" }

 - Fixed social plugin crashing when no colors are specified in palettes